burlachenkok/exploring-python3/python3-note.md

 ## Python Notebooks: General

-Jupyter Notebooks presents a way to create source code mixed with documentation in the form of Markdown.
+Jupyter Notebooks present a way to create source code mixed with documentation in the form of Markdown.
 Also, Notebooks can serialize the results of numerical computation in the form of graphics into a single file.

-Python Notebooks by itself does not provide means to debug Python Notebooks, however some IDEs such as [Visual Studio Code](https://code.visualstudio.com/) support debugging of code inside Python Notebooks.
+Python Notebooks by itself does not provide the means to debug Python Notebooks; however, some IDEs such as [Visual Studio Code](https://code.visualstudio.com/) support the debugging of code inside Python Notebooks.

 Documentation about Jupyter is available here: https://docs.jupyter.org/en/latest/.